 Attendance is expected, and participation in in-class literature discussions will contribute to students' overall grade.
 Class recordings will not be provided by the Instructor.
 Please be punctual to minimize distractions to your fellow students.
 All required course materials and resources are contained on, or linked to, the course Canvas page.
 This page serves as the primary means of communication with your classmates and instructors outside of class.
-You should also enable Canvas to send you e-mail notifications so that you are alerted to any updates or correspondence

-(the default state is "on," so no action is required unless you've disabled this feature).
+You should also enable Canvas to send you e-mail notifications so that you are alerted to any updates or correspondence (the default state is "on," so no action is required unless you've disabled this feature).
 Any changes to the format of this course will be clearly communicated to you by your instructor.

-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
-Click here to read the university attendance policies: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+Requirements for class attendance and makeup exams, assignments, and other work in this course are consistent with University policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx